+'''

+SUBROUTINE bar(more, arg)

-In the file "bar.f90": SUBROUTINE bar (more, arg) !
-Some declarations ... !
+!
+Some declarations ...

+!
 Some executable statements ...

+CALL sub_prog(some, arg)

-CALL sub_prog (some, arg) !
-Some executable statements ...
-END SUBROUTINE sub_prog CONTAINS INCLUDE 'sub_prog.inc' END SUBROUTINE bar
+!
+More executable statements ...

+CONTAINS

+INCLUDE 'sub_prog.inc'

+END SUBROUTINE bar

+'''

 Module procedures

 Place sub-programs in the CONTAINS section of a MODULE.
 Again, the sub-programs will have automatic interfaces when the MODULE is compiled.
 If you give the sub-programs the PUBLIC attribute (which is the default), you will be able to call them from anywhere using the current MODULE.
 You will also gain all the advantages offered by a MODULE.
 (E.g. a MODULE will allow you to design your code in a more object-oriented manner.)
 However, MODULE dependency can have an impact on the efficiency of incremental compilations.
 For example, if you modify items that are local to the MODULE, it is very difficult for the build system to detect that your change does not affect program units using the MODULE, so the build system will end up compiling the MODULE and all the program units that use it.